Catholic Recipe: Cecilias

 Also Called: Cécilias

 This is a French recipe given in A Good Housekeeping Compendium published in London in 1952.
-A suitable dessert for the feast of St. Cecilia, November 22.
+The name makes it a perfect dessert for the feast of St. Cecilia, November 22.

 Tint some of the fondant icing green and flavor with the remaining kirsch.
 Dip the plain balls into this.